Health and Safety Guide When Travelling To Bali

 Other scams

 • ‘Students’ approach you asking you to complete a survey.
 Don’t share your hotel or contact details.
-If you do they will call you later to redeem a free breakfast or lunch with a free pickup in a hotel somewhere else.
-You’ll find yourself in the middle of nowhere with sales people pushing you to buy an expensive timeshare and if you say no, they will leave you stranded with no way to get back to your hotel.
+If you do, they may call you later to redeem a free breakfast or lunch with a free pickup in a hotel somewhere else.
+You’ll find yourself in the middle of nowhere with salespeople pushing you to buy an expensive timeshare and if you say no, they could leave you stranded with no way to get back to your hotel.

 • Fish restaurants ask you to choose a live fish/lobster from the tank.
 Keep in mind this fish/lobster will be much more expensive than the advertised price on the menu.